neerajsingh0101/guides/vim/one.md

 #### repeat search in backward

 Search for something.
 Now you want to search backward.

 Just do `?` or `N`.

-Now you can start hitting `n` to go to next in backward direction.
+Now you can start hitting `n` to go to next occurrence in backward direction.